 When dealing with God you have to interact with Him by faith not reason.

 With humans or human organizations, you use logic, persuasion, reason, or clarity of thought and speech among other things to make a point, to understand, to cooperate or succeed in a joint effort of getting things done or getting what you want or need.

 God, however, who speaks stars into existence, defeats armies with a single angel, Who begins a baby's life through His Holy Spirit, or raises the dead with a simple command, does not deal with man using the tools that humans use to interact with each other.
 Our relationship with Him is based on faith, not reason.

 All things are possible for those who believe.

 - Mark 9:23

-- This failure Moses experienced has more to do with teaching how to properly relate to God and less about how to convince the Pharaoh – God even told Moses that He would fail in this first attempt (Ex.
+This failure Moses experienced has more to do with teaching one how to properly relate to God, and less about how to convince the Pharaoh.
+God had even told Moses that He would fail in this first attempt (Ex.
 4:21) and Moses' reaction simply demonstrated that he didn't really believe this would happen.